The number of adult women diagnosed with ADHD has doubled in recent years. Learn about the subtle symptoms you're most likely to miss.

 How can this neurodevelopmental disorder go so long without being detected?
 According to research, there are a few reasons.

-For starters, “women are more likely to have the inattentive version of ADHD, which can sometimes be confused with anxiety, forgetfulness, and disorganization,” says Alex Dimitriu, MD, a double board-certified psychiatrist in Menlo Park, NJ.
+For starters, “women are more likely to have the inattentive version of ADHD, which can sometimes be confused with anxiety, forgetfulness, and disorganization,” says Alex Dimitriu, MD, a double board-certified psychiatrist in Menlo Park, CA.

 Even the hyperactive type of ADHD may manifest differently in girls than boys.
 Instead of physical restlessness, they’re more likely to quietly internalize their symptoms.
 That can show up as being “over-sensitive,” finding it hard to regulate emotions, and struggling to stay on task or one train of thought.